-{\displaystyle \kappa \equiv {\frac {p_{o}-p_{e}}{1-p_{e}}}=1-{\frac {1-p_{o}}{1-p_{e}}},\!}Post-processing of the annotations
+Post-processing of the annotations

 After the criteria calculation and consistency judgment, different post-processing methods on annotations that are acceptable as consistent will also cause different result.
 For example, calculate the average value of the marked results (x, y, w, h) or a maximum area with a consistency above threshold in an image is to be discussed later.